 All charter schools must adhere to all terms and conditions of the Chanda Smith Modified Consent Decree (MCD) and any other court orders and/or consent decrees imposed upon the LAUSD as they pertain to special education.
-Charter schools must ensure that no student otherwise eligible to enroll in their charter school will be denied enrollment due to a disability or to the charter school's inability to provide necessary services.
+Charter schools must ensure that no student otherwise eligible to enroll in their charter school will be denied, directly or indirectly, admission enrollment due to a disability or to the charter school's inability to provide necessary services.
 Policies and procedures are in place to ensure the recruitment, enrollment and retention of students with disabilities at charter schools.

-The Innovation and Charter Schools Division provides guidance to existing and future charter developers, provides information to the public, recommends policy for approval by the District Superintendent and the Board of Education, and implements the vision, mission and policy of the District with regards to charter schools.
-The Division of Special Education, Charter School Unit, collaborates with the Innovation and Charter School Division to ensure that each charter petition meets federal and state mandates related to special education.
+The Charter Schools Division Innovation and Charter Schools Division provides guidance to existing and future charter developers, provides information to the public, recommends policy for approval by the District Superintendent and the Board of Education, and implements the vision, mission and policy of the District with regards to charter schools.
+Charter-Operated Programs collaborates with the Charter Schools Division to ensure that each charter petition meets federal and state mandates The Division of Special Education, Charter School Unit, collaborates with the Innovation and Charter School Division to ensure that each charter petition meets federal and state mandates related to special education.